top of page

 body fat can lead to significant clinical complications, linked to development of many diseases.

-Visceral fat (also known as "intra-abdominal fat") is all the fat found on the inside of your
+Visceral fat (also known as "intra-abdominal fat") is the fat found on the inside of the

-abdomen, around your organs (liver, kidneys, pancreas, gut etc.), and is metabolically very
+abdomen, around the organs (liver, kidneys, pancreas etc.), and is metabolically very

 active.
-Too much visceral fat is potentially harmful as it is linked to the development of numerous
+Too much visceral fat is potentially harmful and can lead to the development of

 serious health conditions, including type-2 diabetes, fatty liver, some forms of cancer and